 Microsoft Hyper-V is a hypervisor-based virtualization solution for x86-64 systems and an important player in the booming server virtualization space; a critical part of a working IT environment, it needs to be tracked and observed constantly to ensure zero downtime.
-A Hyper-V monitor helps in monitoring your Microsoft Hyper-V servers and their guest virtual machines, and ensures they are performing well at all times.

 Applications Manager also provides visibility into the resource utilization of Hyper-V infrastructure, which in turn helps in capacity planning.
 With out-of-the-box reports, graphical views, alarms, thresholds and comprehensive fault management capabilities, IT administrators can maximize Hyper-V server uptime and ensure their Hyper-V environment runs at peak performance.
 With the aid of end-user monitoring, the IT team can gain valuable insight into the user experience, both before and after a virtualization project.
 The Hyper-V monitoring feature, along with the support for VMware and Citrix XenServer enables you to manage virtualization solutions from multiple vendors from a single management console.

 Know which resource is consuming more CPU.
 Find out if CPUs are running at full capacity or if they are being underutilized.
 Metrics tracked include Total CPU utilization, Guest CPU utilization, Hypervisor CPU utilization, idle CPU utilization, etc.

 Monitor the availability and status of critical Hyper-V services such as Hyper-V Image management service, Virtual Machine Management and Networking management service.
 Administrators can also enable, disable or delete these services from within Applications Manager itself.